Sony RX0 Comparison Review

 The Sony Cyber-shot DSC-RX0 is a fixed lens compact camera that was officially introduced in August 2017 and is equipped with an one-inch sensor.
 It offers a resolution of 15.4 megapixel.

-The Sony RX0 has a Camera Elo of 1723.
+Is the Sony RX0 a good camera?
+The RX0 has a Camera Elo of 1780.
 This rating puts the RX0 below average of all prime lens compact cameras.
 In terms of its sensor size category (one inch cameras), the RX0 also ranks below average.

 |Fixed lens compact camera|